mdavis-xyz/staves-typst/docs/docs.typ

   - "C5" is the C an octave above middle C.
   - "Db4" or "C\#4" is a semitone above middle C
   - "B3" is a semitone below middle C
-  - "Bn3" has an explicit natural accidental infront of it
+  - "Bn3" has an explicit natural accidental ♮ infront of it
-  - "Fx3" is an F3 with a double sharp, drawn as an #box(height: 0.8em, image(_symbol-data.double-sharp-x.image)) (Formats like "F\#\#3" to show #box(height: 0.8em, image(_symbol-data.sharp.image)) are not supported yet.)
+  - "Fx3" is an F3 with a double sharp, drawn as an #box(height: 0.7em, image(_symbol-data.double-sharp-x.image)) (Formats such as "F\#\#3" to show ♯♯ are not supported yet.)
   - double flats are not yet supported.
-  Notes will be drawn as semibreves (whole notes).
-Other forms, such as crotchets (quarter notes) are not yet supported.
 #for (k, v) in kwarg_defs.pairs(){
   [
     / #raw(k): #v